themouette/presentation-rest/src/20-rest.markdown

     {"color": "green", "size": "big"}

-Server should return `200 OK` response with one of following
+Server should return `204 OK` response with no content.

-content:
+In some cases you might return `200 OK` with one of following content:

 * `id` of resource
 * `URI` of the resource